 Created by Ethan Van Sciver, Cyberfrog is an independent comic book series telling the adventures on Earth of an anthropomorphic, sentient frog with mutant superpowers.

-In 2018, fresh out of DC Comics, the author decided to resurrect Cyberfrog as a crowdfunding project in a one-shot story tentatively titled Cyberfrog: Blood Honey, which as of this writing holds the record for a successfully crowd-funded comic book.
-It is expected to be distributed to the projects backers by mid-2019.
+In 2018, fresh out of DC Comics, the author decided to resurrect Cyberfrog as a crowdfunding project in a multi-part series with the first being titled Cyberfrog: Blood Honey, which for a while held the record for a successfully crowd-funded comic book.
+After several delays it was finally distributed to the projects backers by late 2019.